Table of Contents

 Arkansas Employee Assistance Program (EAP)

-Provided by the UAMS College of Medicine for residents, the HMHS assures timely access to a complete mental health program including diagnostic evaluation; medication management; counseling; and preventative programs.
-Services may be accessed by calling 686-8408.
-This is the UAMS Student Wellness Program (SWP) contact number.
+Provided by the UAMS College of Medicine for residents and fellows, the Resident Wellness program assures timely access to a complete mental health program including diagnostic evaluation; medication management; counseling; and preventative programs.
+Services may be accessed by calling 501-686-8408.
 Please identify yourself as a resident/fellow to the receptionist, and she will schedule an appointment with the psychiatrist who is covering housestaff.
 Visit the Resident Wellness website to learn more!

 Call rooms are provided for residents/fellows who stay overnight.
 The location and access to the call rooms will be supplied at the beginning of each rotation at each institution.
 No other living quarters are provided.